RaoNagaraj/es6/README.md

 ## Numbers and Math

-`ES6` has a plethora of new features for numbers, strings and arrays
 * Additions to `integer literals` have been added included `octal` and `binary` literals
 * Methods that have been added to `Number` apart from the usual four suspects are, `Number.EPSILON`, `Number.isInteger`, `Number.isNaN`, `Number.isFinite`, `number.isSafeInteger`
 * `Number.MAX_SAFE_INTEGER`, `Number.MIN_SAFE_INTEGER` are the largest and smalled integer that are represented in JavaScript